charlieccarey/rdoc/README.md

   aligned to MeSH terms and thereby accessible by automatic selection.

-A generalized view of our approach is depicted below.
+A generalized view of our approach is depicted near the beginning of this readme.

 ## Tools used.